 Local Planning Appeal Tribunal (LPAT)

-Local officials have used mixed messages and have strategically limited public input and discussion over the greenfield mega-plan.
+Local officials have used mixed messages and strategically limited public input and discussion about the greenfield mega-plan.
 This has misled many residents into believing they are gaining an additional hospital rather than losing two.
-Join our fight to give residents a voice again.
-We fully believe in the need for updated local health care infrastructures.
-However, we believe that a decision that affects our health and one that will impact generations to come is a process that should be transparent and inclusive.
+Join our fight to give our residents a voice in this process.
+We fully believe in the need for updated local healthcare infrastructures.
+However, a decision this monumental, which will affect our healthcare for generations to come, should result from a process that is completely transparent and inclusive.

 When you donate, no matter how large or small, you are raising your hand (publicly or anonymously) that you believe that hospitals belong where people live.